 50% off closing costs for home loans, and more…

-If you buy a lot of imported items at the grocery store in Panama, you will pay more for your groceries.
+If you buy many imported items at the grocery store in Panama, you will pay more for your groceries.
 But if you buy local produce and local brands, you will save money.
-There is a huge variety of fruits and vegetables readily available at farmer’s markets and at the grocery store.
+A huge variety of fruits and vegetables is readily available at farmer’s markets and grocery stores.

-Even produce which is not grown in Panama, like apples and pears are readily available.
+Even produce not grown in Panama, like apples and pears, are readily available.

-If you avoid anything that comes in a can, bag, or box you will save money.. and be much healthier too.
+If you avoid anything in a can, bag, or box, you will save money.. and be much healthier too.
 You may be able to get off all those expensive medications!

-In Texas, I paid $150 – $200 per week for groceries.
+In Texas, I paid $150 – $200 weekly for groceries.
 In Panama, I pay right around $50 per week.
 I’m saving another $100 a week at least on groceries

 The sweetest pineapple you have ever tasted is about $1 each depending on the size.
 Pineapple is available year-round in Panama.
-I paid $5 for pineapple in Texas and they did not even have any flavor.
+I paid $5 for pineapple in Texas, and they did not have any flavor.

 If you buy locally grown produce from the farmer’s market (not the grocery store), you will get better quality food at cheaper prices.
 How about papaya, pineapple, a few mangos, lettuce, potatoes, tomatoes, and coyote for only $6… photo to the right.

 When you eat at Panamanian restaurants for $4-$5, you get a full plate of 1 meat, rice with beans, and a salad.

 Or, you can eat at an upscale restaurant for $20 a person.
 There are plenty of restaurants with prices everything in the middle too.